 Consider that more virgin plastic products were made in the past 15 years than in the entire 20th century.
 With 20% of plastic becoming litter, more pollution is flowing into nature.
 We can control high-risk plastics through six main paths: Ban, Phase-Out, Reduce, Redesign, Recirculate and Manage.

 Businesses large and small are uniquely able to draw and hold the attention of government leaders and consumers alike.
-Further, their innovations and actions set the pace others follow.
-Thus, it is critical businesses not just “sign on” to the treaty but follow through on binding commitments they make as participants.
+Further, their innovations and actions set the pace that others follow.
+Thus, it is critical that businesses do not just “sign on” to the treaty but follow through on binding commitments they make as participants.

-Among WWF’s recommended baseline actions for business:
+The following are some of WWF’s recommended baseline actions for business:

 - Eliminate unnecessary plastic through business model innovation, reduction, and substitution.

-- Establish or support product-design requirements to enable large scale reuse and non-toxic recycling.
+- Establish or support product-design requirements to enable large-scale reuse and non-toxic recycling.

 - Set public commitments that will comply with the new international regulatory standards; track and follow standardized reporting that will be set out by CDP or via WWF’s Plastic Footprint Tracker.